Yusof Ishak: Education

 During his time in RI, he played various sports such as swimming, weight lifting, water-polo, boxing, hockey, basketball, and cricket.
 A member of the National Cadet Corps, Yusof was the first student to be appointed as an officer, holding the rank of second lieutenant.
-He was also a part of The Rafflesian, a school newspaper, as a co-editor and a prefect.
-In sports, he also won the Aw Boon Par Cup in boxing and was the national weightlifting champion in 1932 and 1933, respectively.
+He was also a co-editor of school newspaper The Rafflesian and a prefect.
+In sports, he won the Aw Boon Par Cup in boxing and was the national weightlifting champion in 1932 and 1933, respectively.
 In 1927, Yusof passed his Cambridge School Certificate examination with distinctions and entered the Queen's Scholarship Class in RI.
 He was one of 13 students in the Queen's Scholarship Class, along with being the only Malay student.
 He studied at RI for two more years, graduating in 1929 when he was unable to get the scholarship.

-Yusof initially wanted to pursue law, but his study application in London was rejected and his father could not afford to send him overseas.
-Instead, Yusof started working in the police force in Kuala Lumpur as a trainee cadet.
-Yusof was promised a promotion to officer by the Police Commissioner, but it was later withdrawn after he stood up to a Malaysian royal family member who had mistreated his juniors.
-Yusof left the police force soon after and returned to Singapore.
+Yusof initially intended to pursue law, but his study application in London was rejected and his father could not afford to send him overseas.
+Instead, he began working at the Federated Malay States Police Academy in Kuala Lumpur as a trainee cadet.
+Yusof was promised a promotion to officer by the police commissioner, but it was later withdrawn after he stood up to a Malaysian royal family member who had mistreated his juniors.
+He left the police force soon after and returned to Singapore.
+Additionally, while in secondary school, Yusof joined the youth wing of the Singapore Malay Union (KMS) and, by 1938, became its secretary-general.

 Journalism career

-In Singapore, he began his journalism career by co-founding the fortnightly sports magazine Sportsman with two Chinese friends – Ong Chin Beng and Soh Swee Tuck.
-In 1932, Yusof joined Warta Malaya, a Malay newspaper with the highest circulation during that time, at the invitation of his friend Syed Hussein bin Ali Alsagoff.
-He worked at Warta for eight years, becoming a manager.
-During his time there, Warta Malaya was heavily influenced by developments in the Middle East and Yusof wanted a newspaper more dedicated to Malay issues; the other largest Malay newspaper was Jawi Peranakan, which was run by Muslims of Indian descent.
+In Singapore, he began his journalism career by co-founding the fortnightly sports magazine Sportsman with two Chinese friends – Ong Chin Beng and Soh Swee Tuck; Yusof's mother gave him to start the magazine.
+In 1932, Yusof joined Warta Malaya, a Malay newspaper with the highest circulation at that time, as a clerk at the invitation of his friend Syed Hussein bin Ali Alsagoff.
+He worked at Warta for a few years, becoming a manager and acting director.
+During his time there, Warta was heavily influenced by developments in the Middle East and Yusof wanted a newspaper more dedicated to Malay issues; the other largest Malay newspaper at the time was Jawi Peranakan, which was run by Muslims of Indian descent.